(1) This Policy contains a number of embedded definitions. Where a term is not defined herein, refer to the Academic Board's Definitions Policy.

 (38) Attribution of authorship depends to some extent on the discipline, but in all cases, authorship must be based on substantial contributions in a combination of:

 (39) An author's role in a research output must be sufficient for that person to take public responsibility for at least that part of the output in that person's area of expertise.

 (40) No person who is an author, consistent with this definition, must be excluded as an author without his or her permission in writing.

 (41) When there is more than one co-author of a research output, one co-author, by agreement amongst the authors, should be nominated as executive author for the whole research output, and should take responsibility for record-keeping regarding the research output.

 (42) Authorship of a research output is a matter that should be discussed between researchers at an early stage in a research project, and reviewed whenever there are changes in participation.
-If there are conflicts arising through disputes about authorship, the matter should first be raised with the relevant Director(s) of Research and/or Director(s) of Higher Degree Research Training, and if not resolved, then with the Pro Vice Chancellor (Research) for determination.
+If there are conflicts arising through disputes about authorship, the matter should first be raised with the relevant Director(s) of Research and/or Director(s) of Higher Degree Research Training, and if not resolved, then with the Deputy Vice Chancellor (Research) for determination.